go-ego/riot/docs/en/codelab.md

 })
 ```

 Among them, Text is the input search phrase (must be UTF-8 format), will be divided into keywords.
-As with indexing, the riot engine allows you to enter keywords and document labels directly by bypassing the built-in tokenizer, see the comments for the types.SearchRequest structure.
-RankOptions defines the sorting options.
+As with indexing, the riot engine allows you to enter keywords and document labels directly by bypassing the built-in tokenizer, see the comments for the types.SearchReq structure.
+RankOpts defines the sorting options.
 WeiboScoringCriteria is the scoring rule we defined above.
 In addition, you can control the output of pagination through the OutputOffset and MaxOutputs parameters.
-The search results are stored in the response variable, as described in the SearchResponse structure defined in the [types/search_response.go] (/types/search_response.go) file.
+The search results are stored in the response variable, as described in the SearchResp structure defined in the [types/search_response.go] (/types/search_response.go) file.
 For example, this structure returns the location of the keyword in the document, Used to generate a summary of the document.

 ## Output